Education in Vietnam: Primary

 Children normally start primary education (tiểu học) at the age of six.
 Education at this level lasts for 5 years and is compulsory for all children.
 The country's literacy rate is over 90%.

 According to the Multiple Indicators Cluster Survey 2006 of Vietnam's General Statistics Office, 96% of six to 11-year-old children enrolled in primary school.
 There was still a disparity in the primary education completion rate among different ethnicity groups.
-While primary completion rate for Kinh students was 86%, the rate for ethnic minority children was only 61%.
+While primary completion rate for Kinh students was 86%, the rate for ethnic minority children was 61%.

 In the school year 2009–2010, Vietnam had 15,172 primary schools and 611 combined primary and lower secondary schools.
 The total enrollment was 7.02 million pupils, of whom 46% were girls.

 The renovated primary education curriculum in Vietnam is divided into two phases as follows: